MiliDS-Lewis/SummitLearning/src/data/programs/1-gcse.md

   image:
     src: '/images/stock/elementary-school.jpg'
 infoSection:
-  headline: Tutor's dedicated to your student's success
+  headline: Tutor's dedicated to your child's success
-  text: At Summit Learning, our tutors are committed to guiding your student to GCSE success.
+  text: At Summit Learning, our tutors are committed to guiding your child to GCSE success.
 Through personalized instruction and expert teaching, we provide the support needed to build confidence and achieve academic goals.
-Trust us to equip your student with the tools and encouragement to excel.
+Trust us to equip your child with the tools and encouragement to excel.
   ages: 14 - 16 years old
   dates: Academic year
   schedule: M-F from 8AM - 9 PM